 I began by turning away from the small things that I relied on in my life, the things that occupied my time.
 I guess like most people, I loved watching TV.
 I had my shows that I watched faithfully every week and planned the things I did around these shows.
 I don't know about you, but Sheldon from The Big Bang Theory cracks me up, I love that guy.

-A few more weeks went by, and I realized that I was praying during the show but I wasn't thinking about the show any longer.
-Not only that, but the length of my praying was moving into the next shows time, and it didn't bother me for some reason.
+A few more weeks went by and suddenly I realized that I was praying during the show but I wasn't thinking about the show any longer.
+Not only that, but the amount of time I was praying was getting longer and moving into the next shows time, and for some reason I wasn't bothered.
 What's going on here?
-Oh, God is bestowing His graces on me and drawing me closer to Himself.
-Wow!
-This is cool.
+Could God be bestowing His graces on me and drawing me closer to Himself?
+This is very cool.
 Long story short, I eventually eliminated TV from my daily life.
 It took a lot of time and patience but I'll be honest, I don't miss TV much anymore.